 These gatherings also have their typical foods, and an Independence Day fiesta is incomplete without pozole, a tasty broth made with white corn, pork or chicken, and served with radishes, oregano and other spices.

 Flags abound, and entertainments include the military parade in Mexico City, with planes flying in formation over the capital.
-(Mexico City’s airport is closed to commercial flights for several hours on the 16th.)
+(Mexico City’s airport is closed to commercial flights for several hours on September 16th.)

 Mexico in your inbox

 Our free newsletter about Mexico brings you a monthly round-up of recently published stories and opportunities, as well as gems from our archives.